 PEBA will provide your selected service provider with basic enrollment information; however, you will need to provide direction on how you want your contributions invested and designate a beneficiary for your State ORP account balance.
 The current providers are:

-- Corebridge Financial (formerly known as AIG Retirement Services);
+- Corebridge Financial (formerly known as AIG Retirement Services)external link, opens in a new tab;

 View contact information for the service providers now.